emahon/DND-Characters/Test1-Fighter.md

 Action Surge (Level 2): On your turn, you can take one additional action on top of your regular action and a possible bonus action.
 Once you use this feature, you must finish a short or long rest before you can use it again.

 Extra Attack (Level 5): You can attack twice, instead of once, whenever you take the Attack action on your turn.
+(Level 11) The number of attacks increases to three.

 Indomitable (Level 9): You can reroll a saving throw that you fail.
 Or, if you are hit by a mental effect, you may force the attacker to reroll.
 If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.

 ##### Battlemaster Traits (Level 3) #####

 Student of War (Level 3): Proficiency with one type of artisan's tools of your choice.

+Know Your Enemy (Level 7): If you spend at least 1 minute observing or interacting with another creature outside combat, you can learn certain information about its capabilities compared to your own.
+The DM tells you if the creature is your equal, superior, or inferior in regard to two of the following characteristics of your choice:

+* Strength score
+* Dexterity score
+* Constitution score
+* Armor class
+* Current hit points
+* Total class levels (if any)
+* Fighter class levels (if any)

 Regain superiority dice on a short or long rest.